Prevent Water Damage While You Are Away

 Backup sump battery

 Emergency backup battery systems for sump pumps keep pumps functioning during power failures.
 The systems provide a separate battery-driven sump pump and controller that works during power outages and sounds an alarm when sump maintenance is needed or a battery problem is detected.
-Models like the one shown are available at home centers.

 Water flow sensor